LGBTI Youth Work

 Youth Work Ireland at Dublin Pride

-Over 650 young people and youth workers gathered at Youth Work Ireland’s National Offices on June 24th to Protest, Remember and Celebrate as part of Dublin Pride
+Over 450 young people and youth workers gathered at Youth Work Ireland’s National Offices on June 29th to celebrate Pride.

-Together with Belong To we again welcomed youth groups to Dublin the morning of Dublin Pride for a pre-Pride breakfast.
-This event is a highlight of our year and creates a safe space for young LGBTQI people to come together, celebrate and get ready to march.
+In 2024 we again welcomed youth groups to Dublin the morning of Dublin Pride for a pre-Pride breakfast.
+This event is a highlight of our year and creates a safe and proud space for young LGBTQI+ people to come together, celebrate and get ready to march.
 As always it was colourful, energetic, fun, life changing for some, and most importantly, a safe and inclusive space for young people from our LGBTQI+ youth groups to celebrate their identity in a safe and accepting environment.

 This event is also a chance for us to recognise and promote the role youth work and youth workers plays in accompanying young LGBTQI+ people on their journey to self-actualisation.
 By providing a whole range of services, activities, proud spaces and advocacy efforts, our Youth Work Ireland youth services throughout Ireland, help create a more inclusive society where all young people can flourish.